ParvinGhaffarzadeh/ParvinGhaffarzadeh/README.md

 ## Hey, I'm Parvin! 👋

-I have received a master's degree in computer engineering, and I am currently a university lecturer (teaching AI, Python, Machine learning, Deep learning, and Computer Architecture).
-My interest in interdisciplinary fields is manifold.
-From one aspect as a data-driven and Machine Learning professionally with a passion for ML, deep learning, NLP, Computer Vision, Image Anaysis, optimization programming, design, and development.
-I have come to understand that the practical aspects of the field are closely knit within the theoretical aspects.
+I am a PhD student and Teaching Assistant at the University of Hull, with a background in Computer Engineering and university-level teaching experience in Artificial Intelligence, Python, Machine Learning, Deep Learning, and Computer Architecture.
+My academic and professional journey reflects a strong interdisciplinary focus, blending technical depth with real-world applications.

 #### 📫 How to reach me: